yugabyte/yugabyte-db/docs/content/latest/admin/ycqlsh.md

 | `QUORUM`          | Read the strongly consistent results from the tablet's quorum.
 The read request will be processed by the tablet leader only.
 This is the default consistency level. |
 | `ONE`             | Read from a follower with relaxed consistency guarantees.    |

-To inspect the current consistency level, use `CONSISTENCY` with no arguments.
+To view the current consistency level, use `CONSISTENCY` with no arguments.

 ### SHOW VERSION